 It is troubling to me that some of our communities teach that one, and only one, interpretation of Genesis 1–2 should be accepted as Biblical.
 For example, I am aware of churches across our country where young earth creationism (YEC) is taught as the only legitimate Christian position, Vacation Bible School curricula are devoted entirely to YEC, and Sunday school libraries are filled with books that teach that there is a Biblical imperative to believe that dinosaurs and humans co-inhabited the earth.
 It is important to note that such hardline positions often arise not out of malice, but out of a heartfelt desire, which I passionately share, to respect the authority of the Word of God.
 But I believe that we must be equally cautious about forcing interpretations that Scripture itself does not demand.

 Now, Genesis 1–2 are obvious in what they demand as an interpretation.
 In fact, this is the focus of my newest book (to be released this fall)—Six Days: The Age of the Earth and the Decline of the Church.
-In it, I show how many Christian academics and pastors are abandoning the plain meaning of the text of Genesis in favor of popular views of our origins, all of which are rooted in millions of years, evolution, or both.
+In it, I show how many Christian academics and pastors are abandoning the plain meaning of the text of Genesis in favor of popular views of our origins, all of which are rooted in evolution and/or millions of years.

 Sethupathy’s view is indicative of this very epidemic.
 He finds it “troubling” that many churches hold firmly to a historical Genesis (and really, to the authority of God’s Word) and teach it to their children.
 He continues, “I now mentor students who were taught to view a single position on Genesis 1–2 as a central tenet of their faith, and in some instances were actively discouraged from expressing their doubts or openly wrestling with their questions.”
 Now, we at Answers in Genesis certainly don’t discourage people from critical thinking—in fact, we encourage it!
 Parents, teachers, and church leaders should teach children to think critically about the assumptions underlying various evolutionary ideas.